NLnetLabs/unbound/doc/unbound.conf.rst

         and
         :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`
-        actions are for hosts that are only allowed to query for the authoritative :ref:`local-data:<unbound.conf.local-data>`, they are not
+        actions are for hosts that are only allowed to query for the authoritative :ref:`local-data<unbound.conf.local-data>`, they are not
         allowed full recursion but only the static data.

         With